Dihydrobiopterin

 Dihydrobiopterin (BH_{2}) is a pteridine compound produced in the synthesis of L-DOPA, dopamine, serotonin, norepinephrine and epinephrine.
 It is restored to the required cofactor tetrahydrobiopterin by dihydrobiopterin reductase.

+Biochemistry

+Dihydrobiopterin is an intermediate in the pathway to the cofactor, tetrahydrobiopterin, which is used by three aromatic amino acid hydroxylase enzymes which are important in the metabolism of the amino acid phenylalanine and to make the neurotransmitters serotonin, melatonin, dopamine, noradrenaline, and adrenaline.